-The 'tap tap' amid the silence of Westminster Hall
+Nick Robinson: The 'tap tap' amid the silence of Westminster Hall

 As Professor David Olusoga told me on the Today programme this morning, this is surprising and yet it's not unusual.
 Surprising because it hasn't happened for 70 years but not unusual because it is how people in this country have reacted to the death of previous monarchs.

-But here and now, what is striking is the extent to which the death of a 96 -year-old woman has united people across all four nations across all classes and across generations and across all backgrounds.
+But here and now, what is striking is the extent to which the death of a 96-year-old woman has united people across all four nations, across all classes, across generations and across all backgrounds.